-Microsoft Paint (usually shortened to MS Paint) is a picture editing program that has been included as a free tool with Windows since the very first version (although it was named "Paintbrush", rather than "Paint", during the Windows 3.x era) and always maintained alongside later versions.
+Microsoft Paint (usually shortened to MS Paint) is a picture editing program that has been included as a free tool with Microsoft Windows since the very first version (although it was named "Paintbrush", rather than "Paint", during the Windows 3.x era) and always maintained alongside later versions.
 It is a relatively simple program, offering the bare necessities to create and alter pictures.
 It has been offered free with the single most popular operating system series in computing history, so naturally it is also the most widely familiar picture editor.
 Due to its simplicity, however, it is not used by professionals (Unless they're going for that sort of thing).

 Due to the birth of many better, more complete image editing programs, MS Paint is now mostly known for its limitations (at least until its major upgrade in Windows 7 and above), which tend to negatively affect the quality of the results: